otaviocc/otaviocc.github.com/_posts/2020-05-21-replacing-type-methods-testability.md

 title:  How to replace type methods in Swift to improve testability
 date:   2020-05-21 12:00:00 -0100
 layout:   default
+description: Is it possible to test code which interact with class/static methods?
 ---

 Like them or not, [type methods](https://docs.swift.org/swift-book/LanguageGuide/Methods.html), aka *class methods* or *static methods*, are heavily used in Swift and part of our daily lives as developers.